Okoi Arikpo: Early life and political career

 Okoi Arikpo was born in Ugep in 1916.
-He was educated at the famous Hope Waddell Training Institution in Calabar.
-He was awarded a First Class Degree in Chemistry in the University of London.
-He changed into anthropology and got a Doctorate Degree at University College, London.
+He was educated at the famous Government College, Umuahia (not Hope Waddell Training Institution, as earlier written here).
+He studied at Yaba Higher College, Lagos.
+Then, he attended the University of London, where he was awarded a First Class Degree in Chemistry.
+He earned an M.Sc in Anthropology and obtained a PhD at The University College, London.
 He later studied Law and was called to the English bar in 1956.
 He authored many books including the classic The Development of Modern Nigeria (1967).
 He was reputed to be the first West African to be awarded a Doctor of Philosophy Degree in Anthropology.

 Dr. Okoi Arikpo was President of the West African Student's Union in the United Kingdom in the early 1940s.
 This organization was the rally point for students from West Africa who were studying in the Great Britain.
 WASU was lobbying members of the British Parliament to draw their attention to the political problems facing African Colonies and their leaders back home in different African Countries.
 The organization was the pivot for galvanization for support of some left thinking people to the plight of the colonial territories.
 WASU was the fulcrum of social and political activities of Students and people of West African Origin in the United Kingdom.
 Some of its activities include lobbying members of the British Parliament to draw their attention to the political problems facing African Colonies and their leaders.

 Dr. Okoi Arikpo was the first Minister for Lands & Survey in the Nigerian Government that was formed after the Macpherson Constitution came into force.
 Okoi Arikpo was one of the four Legislators elected into the Eastern Regional House of Assembly who were chosen to represent the Eastern Region in the Central House of Legislature in Lagos that was promulgated after the coming into force of the Macpherson Constitution.
 Okoi Arikpo was also a cabinet Minister in the 1957 Government formed by Sir Abubukar TafawaBalewa.